alexpeshe/Python-Learning/README.md

 - This repository contains all python books, cheat sheets, general learning materials, coding files and snippets.

-# Automate-the-boring-stuff
-Automate the boring stuff by Al Sweigart

-This repository would contain the following:

 # Code Files

 The repository would contain all the source code files, including: